Controls

 Let’s imagine an example experiment.
 A research team is exploring the effects of a new superfood called the Rareberry.
 The Rareberry is reported to cause exceptional motor skill development in juvenile mammals.
 Does it?
 Let’s design an experiment to find out.

-Our question: Do Rareberries affect coordination development in mice?
+Our question: Do Rareberries affect coordination in mice?
+We hypothesize that some unknown phytonutrient they contain will improve development of motor coordination.
 The intervention, or independent variable, is the consumption of Rareberries.
-There are a lot of ways to demonstrate a juvenile mammal has superior motor skills.
-The dependent variable selected for this study is coordination, which serves as a proxy for their overall motor skills.
-We hypothesize that juvenile mice fed Rareberries will develop greater coordination than the control group.
+There are a lot of ways to demonstrate that a mouse has superior motor skills.
+The outcome, or dependent variable, we have selected to assess for this study is coordination, which serves as a proxy for their overall motor skills.
+We predict that juvenile mice fed Rareberries will develop to become highly coordinated adults..

-If the Rareberry mice perform well, will that provide convincing evidence that the berries are effective?
+If the Rareberry group mice perform well, will that provide convincing evidence that the berries are effective?
 What if they don’t perform well?
 Will we be prepared to walk away confident that we have busted this myth?
-Rigorous controls ensure that research is able to make meaningful scientific claims about the world.
+Rigorous controls ensure that alternative explanations are limited.

 2.3 Concerns about validity